mr55p-dev/molecular-magic/README.md

 The only differnce between `NN` and `NN2` is the number of layers in the defined model.
 The code is identical.

 ## Kernel Ridge Regression models
-Some of the `model_training/KRR` experiments fail, and this seems to be due to an address boundary error in `sklearn`.
+Some of the `model_training/KRR` experiments fail, and this seems to be due an error integrating the precomputed kernel with `sklearn`.
 Exits with `SIGSEV: Address boundary error`.
-Also, half of the files save a fitted kernel and the other half load fitted kernels and there is NO NAMING CONVENTION to help out distinguishing the two.
-I have removed all but one of the files, since they are all basically the same anyway.
+Also, half of the files save a fitted kernel and the other half load fitted kernels.
+I have removed all duplicate files, as well as the testing files.